RaulVillar/TattooShop-Replica-/README.md

 STEPS: I will write down in order every step I have followed during this process.
   1. Using JIRA to divide tasks (AGILE METHODOLGY).
   2. Making a visual replica on FIGMA.
-  3. Coding on HTML and CSS the initial webpage *I have been doing minor improvents in the code every time I had the chance to learn something new*
+  3. Coding on HTML and CSS the initial webpage *I have been doing minor improvents in the code every time I had the chance to learn something new*.
   4. Uploading it to GitHub.

 The webpage is still under development.